Pope Francis arrives at the Tacloban Airport in the Philippines on January 17, 2015. Image: Wikimedia Commons

 Most memories of that basement are down to faint odors of musty carpeting and the pastel covers of board games that were missing pieces the baby sister would occasionally cough up.
 I remember that poster, though.
 I remember looking directly at her eyes when I was halfway down the stairs.
 I saw those teeth.
 Those teeth and that hair.
 The next step down was one small step for a six-year-old, but one giant leap for a boy beginning a life that would hopefully be complicated by females.

-The disturbing public excoriation on Twitter that upended the life of 30-year-old PR exec Justine Sacco on Friday, December 20, 2013—after she sent an ill-conceived Tweet1 that went viral—was one of the greatest spectacles of mob violence in social media to date.
+The disturbing public excoriation on Twitter that upended the life of 30-year-old PR exec Justine Sacco on Friday, December 20, 2013—after she sent an ill-conceived tweet that read, “Going to Africa.
+Hope I don’t get AIDS.
+Just kidding.
+I’m white!”—was one of the greatest spectacles of mob violence in social media to date.

 I couldn’t resist joining in.

-For context, there was a juicy charge to the situation: the victim had no clue she was being ripped to shreds by Twitter users worldwide.
+There was a juicy charge to the situation: the victim had no clue she was being attacked by Twitter users worldwide.
 She sent the tweet a little after 10 am EST while in London, then boarded an 11-hour flight to Cape Town, South Africa.
-She reportedly flew first class on British Airways, enjoying amenities3 that sum to a veritable inflight anus licking but evidently don’t include that newfangled trifle called WiFi.
+She reportedly flew first class on British Airways, enjoying amenities1 that sum to a veritable inflight anus licking but evidently don’t include that newfangled trifle called WiFi.